aleyna34131/privacyidea/doc/policies/user.rst

 type: ``bool``

-The user is allowed to set the OTP PIN for his tokens.
+The user is allowed to set the OTP PIN for their tokens.

 setrandompin
 ~~~~~~~~~~~~